 biography

-Gene Hracho has been hand-crafting greater-than-human-scale sculptures for more than four decades.
-Upon completing his education in the Arts, he made a living as an itinerate set of hands, employed for projects that took advantage of his ability to bend wood and metal to his will.
+Gene Hracho has been hand-crafting enigmatic sculptures for more than four decades.
+He began making a living as an itinerate set of hands, employed for various projects that took advantage of his ability to manipulate wood and metal.

-After adding training in engineering to his formal education, Gene remained itinerant, moving between manufacturing operations, participating in the production of furniture, musical instruments, and troop-carrying helicopters, among many other things.
+As his technical skill matured, Gene remained itinerant, moving between larger manufacturing operations, participating in the production of furniture, musical instruments, and troop-carrying helicopters, among many other things.

-Gene’s studio practice always parallels his work in the industrial environments, with each activity informing the other.
-He’s been driven by aspirations to expand upon a provincial, working-class upbringing by starting engaging conversations (or arguments) through these objects.
+Gene’s studio practice has been driven by aspirations to expand upon a provincial, working-class upbringing by starting engaging conversations (or arguments) through these objects.

 ARTIST’S STATEMENT

-My creative practice applies dueling aesthetics, one evocative of the unrestrained imagination of a precocious youth and one representing the disillusionment that inevitably comes to temper it.
+My creative practice applies dueling aesthetics, one evocative of the unrestrained imagination of a precocious youth and one recognizing the disillusionment that inevitably comes to temper it.